deficollective/defiscan/src/content/protocols/aave-v3-prime.md

 risks: ["L", "H", "H", "H", "L"]
 reasons: []
 author: ["sagaciousyves"]
-submission_date: "1970-01-01"
+submission_date: "2025-05-30"
-publish_date: "1970-01-01"
+publish_date: "2025-06-05"
 update_date: "1970-01-01"
 ---

 # Summary

 Aave v3 Prime is a lending protocol which is governed by the Aave DAO with a specific focus on ETH, the Lido `stETH` token and restaking tokens.
-Users are able to create positions that consist of debt in different loan assets which is secured by different collateral assets.
-The lending market allows anyone to liquidate insolvent positions, based on an external price feed and specific collateral factors representing an asset's specific risk profile.
+Users can lend and borrow assets previous mentioned assets.

 Aave v3 Prime uses the same contract code as Aave v3 Core instance overall, but redeployed modules _Lend & Borrow_ and _Reserve Parameters_, while re-using the same deployments for _Treasury, Aave Ecosystem Reserves & Rewards_, the _GHO Stablecoin_ and the _Aave Governance_.